 “Some interventions can happen at the individual level, practicing self-compassion, self-care and open communication,” Dr. Zaveri says.
 “Living with that concept of ‘having it all’ can be difficult.
 Give yourself grace, be kind to yourself.
 You don’t need to have everything at the same time.
 Rather than having it all, focus on a healthy balance in life.
 Dedicate time for work, time for others, and time for yourself.
 Self-compassion is important, but so is asking for help and vocalizing your needs.”

-Communicate with your loved ones the challenges you are facing—and what they can do to help.
+Communicate with your loved ones about the challenges you are facing—and what they can do to help.
 Just like you are there for your friends and family, give them the chance to show up for you.
 “When you are struggling or feeling overwhelmed, it is easier to keep it in—but it is healthier to share it,” Dr. Zaveri says.

 “You will probably realize you are not the only person experiencing these feelings.
 There is strength in solidarity—and sometimes you may learn from other people’s experiences.”